KevinVanDerSchans/shopping-cart-react/README.md

 <div>

-    Basic shopping cart using useContext and useReducer.
+    Basic shopping cart using useContext and useReducer

 </div>